-Clocks for the converters and serial ports are derived from the core clock.
+Clocks for the converters, the serial ports, and the DSP are derived from the core clock.
 The core clock can be derived directly from MCLK or it can be generated by the PLL.
 The CLKSRC bit (Bit 3 in Register R0, Address 0x4000) determines the clock source.